Fabian Washington: Baltimore Ravens

 On April 26, 2008, Washington was traded to the Baltimore Ravens for a fourth round pick during the 2008 NFL draft.
 Washington, who was able to wear #27 (his jersey number during his time with the Raiders), decided to wear #31.
 During college, Washington wore #3.
 In his first preseason appearance with the team he recorded two interceptions.
 Samari Rolle did not play.

 On October 26, in a game against his former team (the Raiders), Washington recorded a tackle on TE Zach Miller after a catch.

 Washington (31) playing against the Pittsburgh Steelers in 2008.

 Washington finished the 2008 season starting 12 games with 31 tackles and an interception.
 In the wild card game versus the Miami Dolphins, he got one of the four interceptions thrown by Chad Pennington in the 27–9 win by the Ravens.

 In the final minutes of a November 22, 2009 home game against the Indianapolis Colts, he sustained a severe left knee injury, and had to be carried off the field.
 He missed the remainder of the season.

 Washington signed a restricted free agent tender worth $1.809 million on May 19, 2010.

 Washington was a starting cornerback for the Ravens for the 2010 season.
 After a poor showing against the Buffalo Bills, Washington was benched.
 Josh Wilson, who was acquired shortly before the 2010 season, had started each game until he signed with the Washington Redskins.

 New Orleans Saints

 On July 31, 2011, Washington signed a one-year contract with the New Orleans Saints.
-He was placed on injured reserve on September 1, 2011, following a hamstring injury and he was released from IR on September 13, 2011, making him a free agent.
+He was placed on injured reserve on September 1, following a hamstring injury, and was released from IR on September 13.